 Accessing our services

-Children and young people fitting our criteria for high or urgent health and social care needs and will be seen for a face to face assessment.
+Children and young people who match our criteria for high health and care needs and will be seen for a face to face assessment.

 - Children and young people requiring postural control advice/equipment who are at risk of developing contractures, respiratory complications or other ill health as a result of not being positioned correctly.